rbonvall/lambada/README.md

 # Lambada

-Lambada is just the lambda-string part of [Functional Javascript](https://github.com/osteele/functional-javascript).
+Lambada is just the string lambda part of [Functional Javascript](https://github.com/osteele/functional-javascript).

 Lambada allow you to create simple functions easily,